-The subject site is bound by Egina Street to the west, single dwellings to the south and east and a vacant green title lot to the north (No. 48A Egina Street), as shown on the location plan included as Attachment 1.
+The subject site is bound by Egina Street to the west, single dwellings to the north and east and a vacant green title lot to the south (No. 48 Egina Street), as shown on the location plan included as Attachment 1.
 Egina Street and the broader area surrounding the subject site is characterised by one and two-storey single houses.